macbuse/macbuse.github.io/GPE_ENS_2021/index.md

 VIII The first Grigorchuk group

-we will do this chapter from a paper
-[Groups of Intermediate Growth: an Introduction for Beginners](https://arxiv.org/abs/math/0607384)
+we will do this chapter from a paper which appeared later and simplifies things [Groups of Intermediate Growth: an Introduction for Beginners](https://arxiv.org/abs/math/0607384)

 ---